incubyte/incubyte.github.io/content/blog/psychological-safety.md

 {{< figure src="/images/2023/psych-safety-2.jpg" >}}

-The diagram above shows this cycle of
+The diagram above shows this cycle:

 - **The bigger the size of the failure,** the less safe someone feels
 - **The less safe someone feels**, the less likelihood of exposure to early work
-- **The less likelihood of them exposing their work early**,** the larger the batch size becomes
+- **The less likelihood of them exposing their work early**, the larger the batch size becomes
 - **The bigger the batch size**, the higher the potential for failure,** and the loop continues.